 I would certainly say Cafe Sabor is one of my favorite places to eat here in town.
 It’s worth checking out- especially if you’re one, like me, who adores Mexican food but hasn’t had much good Mexican food as a vegan.
 Give it a shot!

 My favorite vegan pizza in town!

-Build your own vegan pizza- original crust (or gluten free), original crushed tomato sauce (they also put garlic parmesan oil on the crust, so make sure they don’t!), and load it up with all the veggie toppings you can!
+Build your own vegan pizza- the original crust (or gluten-free), original crushed tomato sauce (they also put garlic parmesan oil on the crust, so make sure they don’t!), and load it up with all the veggie toppings you can!
 They even have vegan cheese they can throw on top.